 How Cannabis Affects the Lungs and Respiratory System

 Regular or heavy cannabis smoking affects the airways and lungs, which can lead to chest pain during and in between smoking sessions.
-Evidence suggests that regular cannabis smoking can lead to problems with the airways and lungs, possibly even more so than smoking cigarettes.
+Evidence provided by the American Lung Association suggests that regular cannabis smoking can lead to problems with the airways and lungs, possibly even more so than smoking cigarettes.

 The way people smoke cannabis may explain why.
 When smoking marijuana, people inhale 33% deeper and 66% longer than people who smoke tobacco (cigarettes).
-They also tend to hold the smoke in their lungs longer.
-Because of this, smoking just one joint may cause as much damage as 2.5 to 5 cigarettes.
+Research also suggests that marijuana is usually held in the lungs longer and its effects last longer, so people generally smoke fewer joints than they do cigarettes.

 Smoking marijuana long-term can irritate the airways and cause inflammation in the airways and lungs.
 According to the American Lung Association, regular cannabis use can increase the risk of problems with the respiratory system, such as:

 - Chronic obstructive pulmonary disease (COPD)

 - Excess mucus production

 How Cannabis Affects the Chest

 Smoking marijuana can have an impact on the muscles and joints within your rib cage and chest.

 Pain from Lung Stress or Coughing